-- · With a VGA cable: - Connect the projector to a computer as described in "Connecting a computer" on page 18.
-The MONITOR OUT output only works when an appropriate D-SUB input is made to the projector.
-Be sure the projector is connecting with the computer using the COMPUTER 1 socket, not the COMPUTER 2 socket. - Take a suitable VGA cable (only one supplied) and connect one end of the cable to the D-Sub input socket of the video monitor. - Connect the other end of the cable to the MONITOR OUT socket on the projector.
+- With a VGA cable: - Connect the projector to a computer as described in "Connecting a computer" on page 18.
+The MONITOR OUTput only works when an appropriate COMPUTER input is made to the projector.
+Be sure the projector is connecting with the computer using the COMPUTER socket. - Take a suitable VGA cable (only one supplied) and connect one end of the cable to the D-Sub input socket of the video monitor. - Connect the other end of the cable to the MONITOR OUT socket on the projector.